NPR Stations and Public Media

 NPR Member Stations are independent, locally owned and operated broadcasters.
 In an era of media consolidation and corporate ownership, these local stations are becoming an increasingly rare and even more vital source of local news and information for the communities they serve.

-About two-thirds of stations are licensed to, or are affiliated with, colleges or universities.
-The remaining third are governed by community-based boards.
+More than half of stations are licensed to, or are affiliated with, colleges or universities.
+Other stations' licensees include local or community-based boards, school boards, and state agencies.
 Some stations are operated jointly with public TV stations.

 Each Member Station determines its own format and schedule.
 In creating their broadcast schedule, Member Stations have several options.
 They may choose to select from NPR programs such as Morning Edition, All Things Considered or Wait Wait...Don't Tell Me!; pick up programs distributed by other public radio producers, stations or networks; and/or create their own local programming.
 Stations create their schedules based on the interests and needs of their local audience.
 Some stations focus on news and information while others follow a music format – with programming ranging from classical, to jazz, to AAA or world music.